-For any index-linked derivatives, the index provider determines the rebalancing frequency and there is no cost to the relevant sub-fund when the index itself rebalances.
+For any index-linked derivatives, the index provider determines the rebalancing frequency .
+All costs are included when purchasing an index -linked derivative and there are no costs charged to the relevant sub-fund when the index itself rebalances.

 Securities financing transactions